Arcadia-Science/arcadia-computational-training/docs/workshops/20231006-github-hacktoberfest/lesson.md

 git status
 ```

-We'll use the `echo` command to create a new file, `notes.txt`.
+We'll use the `echo` command to create a new file matching the name of the file we said we'd make in our issue.

 ```
 ls
-echo "some interesting notes" > notes.txt
-ls
+echo "creating my first file" > practice/my-first-file-ter.txt ls
 ```

-Take a look at the contents of your `notes.txt` file:
+Take a look at the contents of your `practice/my-first-file-ter.txt` file:
 ```
-less notes.txt
+less practice/my-first-file-ter.txt
 ```

 And run `git status` to see how creating a new file changes the output of that command: